Abelianization and fixed point properties of units in integral group rings: Property [n-2] and for if

-If $T_I$ generates $I$ as ring, then the set $\mathcal{T}_I$ consisting of finite products of elements of $T_I$ generates $I$ as $\Z$-module.
-By using the defining relations of $\St_n(I)$ and the first part of this lemma, we get
+Since $T_J$ generates $J$ as ring, the set $\mathcal{T}_J$ consisting of finite products of elements of $T_J$ generates $J$ as $\Z$-module.
+By using the defining relations of $\St_n(J)$ and the case considered in the previous paragraph, we get

 To prove (2), we first assume that $ 1 \in T$.
 Let $S = \{ x_{i, i+1}(r) \mid r \in T, 1 \leq i \leq n \}$.
 Recall that the indices are taken modulo $n$.
 According to (1), it suffices to show that $S$ generates the $x_{ij}(t)$ for every $t \in T$.
-This is similar to what we did earlier: write $ j = i + k$, then an iterated commutator of elements of $S$.
-Now assume that $T$ is a generating set for $R$ (not necessarily containing $1$) as $\Z$-module.
+This is similar to what we did earlier: an iterated commutator of elements of $S$.
+Now assume that $T$ is an arbitrary generating set for $R$ as $\Z$-module.
 Similar arguments as above can be used to express $x_{i,i+1}(1)$ as a product of the elements in $S$.
 Thus the previous argument can be applied.

-Finally (3) follows immediately from the third defining relation of $\St_n(R)$, since $n \geq 3$. \end{proof}
+Finally (3) follows immediately from the third defining relation of $\St_n(R)$. \end{proof}

 Let $T$ be a generating set for a ring $R$ as a $\Z$-module.
 We work with the following subgroups of $\St_n(R)$, for $m \in \Z_{\geq 1}$, We will show (in \Cref{properties En(R)}) that this subgroup is well-defined, i.e.\ independent of the generating set $T$.
 Unfortunately if $T$ is a set of ring generators of $R$ the definition would in general depend on $T$.
 Note that $\St_n(R) = \St_n(R)^{(1)}$.
 The groups $\E_n(R)^{(m)}$ are analogously defined.